-INTRODUCTION TO GROOMING AND PET SAFETY

-PET HANDLING, BEHAVIOR, AND HEALTH

-PRODUCT AND EQUIPMENT KNOWLEDGE

-BATHING AND PET GROOMING TECHNIQUES

-CLIENT RELATIONS AND SALON OPERATIONS

-CORRECTIVE AND BREED SPECIFIC GROOMING

-PG 103: 25 Hours CANINE ANATOMY

-BUSINESS OPERATIONS AND DOCUMENTATION

-OPPORTUNITIES IN THE INDUSTRY

-HANDS ON IN-CLASS GROOMING ON CLIENT PETS

-PROGRAM CURRICULUM
+NG 101: 25 Hours INTRODUCTION TO GROOMING AND PET SAFETY NG 102: 50 Hours PET HANDLING, BEHAVIOR, AND HEALTH NG 103: 50 Hours PRODUCT AND EQUIPMENT KNOWLEDGE NG 104: 75 Hours BATHING AND PET GROOMING TECHNIQUES PG 101: 50 Hours CLIENT RELATIONS AND SALON OPERATIONS PG 102: 100 Hours CORRECTIVE AND BREED SPECIFIC GROOMING PG 103: 25 Hours CANINE ANATOMY PG 104: 50 Hours BUSINESS OPERATIONS AND DOCUMENTATION PG 105: 25 Hours OPPORTUNITIES IN THE INDUSTRY PG 106: 150 Hours HANDS ON IN-CLASS GROOMING ON CLIENT PETS

+Total Clock Hours: 600 Hours

-Professional Pet Stylist Program
+PROGRAM CURRICULUM Professional Pet Stylist Program

-NG 101: INTRODUCTION TO GROOMING AND PET SAFETY (25 Hours)
+NG 101: INTRODUCTION TO GROOMING AND PET SAFETY - 25 Hours

-Students gain an overview into the history and importance of the dog grooming industry .
-Topics include understanding pet and human safety while working with animals and an introduction into the safety equipment found both in this school and the industry.
+Students are educated in the history and importance of dog grooming as an industry.
+Included in this portion is understanding pet and human safety while working with animals.
+We will also introduce safety equipment found in this school and in the industry.

-NG 102: PET HANDLING, BEHAVIOR, AND HEALTH (50 Hours)
+NG 102: PET HANDLING, BEHAVIOR, AND HEALTH - 50 Hours

-Students learn how to handle and take care of client pets.
-They will learn how to interpret canine body language and behaviors to better work with the animals in their care.
+Students will learn how to handle and take care of client pets.
+They will learn how to interpret canine and feline body language and behaviors to better work with the animals in their care.
 Students also learn to recognize common health concerns and issues that groomer's encounter and how to address these issues with clients.

-NG 103: PRODUCT AND EQUIPMENT KNOWLEDGE (50 Hours)
+NG 103: PRODUCT AND EQUIPMENT KNOWLEDGE - 50 Hours

-Students are educated in the products that are used while working with animals, from coat maintenance to sanitation.
+Students are educated in the products that are used while working with animals, from coat maintenance to sanitization.
 They are introduced to and begin to practice with their equipment and tools.

-NG 104: BATHING AND GROOMING TECHNIQUES (75 Hours)
+NG 104: BATHING AND GROOMING TECHNIQUES - 75 Hours

-Students begin bathing, drying, and preliminary preparations before haircuts.
-Instructors introduce students to proper bathing and drying techniques, expressing anal glands, and correct applications of medicated shampoos.
-Preliminary preparation, known as "prep work," includes shaving paw pads and sanitary areas, nail trimming and grinding, ear cleaning and plucking, dematting, fluff drying, etc.
+Students will begin bathing, drying, and preliminary preparations before the pet haircuts.
+Introduction to proper bathing and drying techniques, expressing anal glands, and correct applications of medicated shampoos begins.
+Preliminary preparation, "prep work", includes and is not limited to shaving paw pads and sanitary areas, nail trimming and grinding, ear cleaning and plucking, dematting, fluff drying, etc.